astrobarrage/astrobarrage/README.md

 –☆ i mostly hang around the rblx/p! area

-–☆ happy to interact with both new people and greennames ;; whisper me if i don't reply since i'm usually offtab
+–☆ happy to interact with both new people and greennames! whisper me if i don't reply since i'm usually offtab

 –☆ crowns are always welcome! i also enjoy giving crowns to people :D